UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 #### Language Feature Defined Keywords
 Chapters 5-7 each introduce new language features that introduce new keywords into the language.
-In order to maintain a single grammar for all chapters the lexer uses a technique of ANTLR4 called semantic predicates.
+In order to maintain a single grammar for all chapters the lexer uses a technique of ANTLR4 called [Semantic Predicates](https://github.com/antlr/antlr4/blob/master/doc/predicates.md).
-These are basically boolean expressions that determine if a given rule should be applied.
+These are basically boolean expressions that determine if a given rule should be applied while parsing the input language.
 These are applied to the rules for the feature specific keywords.
 Thus, at runtime, if a given feature is disabled then the keyword is not recognized.

 ```antlr
 IF:     {FeatureControlFlow}? 'if';